 Your results are stored within a secure third-party testing laboratory.
 Ancestry, therefore, take the security of your information very seriously.

 Other Peoples Ancestry DNA Testing Reviews

-Although there were some people who were not totally satisfied.
-This is because they either got an estimate from a region that they totally didn’t expect, or didn’t get an estimate that they were hoping for.
+Although some people were not satisfied.
+This is because they either got an estimate from a region that they didn’t expect or didn’t get an estimate that they were hoping for.

 This seems to be the main grumble from this small group of reviewers, apart from others who were not satisfied to wait so long for their results.

 ✔ Great to help you build an extensive family tree

 ✔ Impressive 150+ regions

 ❌ May receive anomaly in your DNA results

 In all, in my opinion, Ancestry does what it says it does.
 It gives you an ethnicity estimate based on the DNA sample that you have provided.

 As the science improves you will get more accurate results sent to you to your Ancestry DNA account.